Compare quotes from our trusted insurance partners:

 Frequently asked questions

 There are many types of business insurance available to disability support workers that cover different risks that they may face on the job.
-Two of the most common policies for disability workers are Professional Indemnity insurance and Public Liability insurance.
+The most common policies for support workers are Professional Indemnity insurance and Public Liability insurance.

-Professional Indemnity insurance will assist you in the event of negligence or breach of duty as a disability support worker.
-Your Professional Indemnity insurance will cover matters such as an award or settlement of compensation payable to a third party and defence costs (like legal fees, investigation costs, and expert fees).
+Professional Indemnity insurance helps you protect against claims of negligence or breach of duty in your services or advice.
+It also covers compensation payable to a third party and defence expenses (like legal fees, investigation costs, and expert fees), up to the policy limits.

 Public Liability insurance protects disability support workers against claims for property damage or bodily injury from clients or members of the public.
-This could include accidents that happen while working in your client’s home or community settings.
+It includes accidents that happen while working in your client’s home or community settings.

 Disability workers are also required to maintain adequate levels of Professional Indemnity and Public Liability insurance to meet the NDIS Terms of Business for Registered Providers.

-In case of accidental harm, Public Liability insurance and Professional Indemnity insurance could help you manage the cost of compensation claims and lawsuits.
+In case of accidental harm, business insurance could help you manage the cost of compensation claims and lawsuits.

 Hear from our customers